 Take a big sheet of paper, and put your life functions on the edges.
 Going towards the centre of the sheet, start mapping out different activities to support those functions that you would like to have in your life.
 Use the outcome of the previous surveys.
 Explore how supporting different functions can be connected.
 Use permaculture principles (such as Holmgren or attitudinal principles) to help you come up with and tweak your activities.

-Map out your activities using the Zones tool to explore the physical proximity of them and their regularity.
-Literally, how far you need to go in order to perform them?
+Map out your activities using the Zones tool to understand their regularity and physical proximity.
+How far do you literally need to go in order to perform them?
 How often do you imagine performing them?
 The Zones tool can help collect activities that support the same functions, so you can create a repository of activities that depending on the weather, your location, your mood, etc. can be performed.
 It’s an opportunity to build in redundancy and therefore resilience into your system.

 Design an ideal day based on your work so far.
 Live that day.
 The day after, reflect on it (tool: 4Q).
 Consider doing another trial day based on your findings.